Chief of Defence Force (Singapore)

-The Chief of Defence Force is the head of the Singapore Armed Forces (SAF), who holds the rank Lieutenant-General or Vice-Admiral.
+The Chief of Defence Force is the head of the Singapore Armed Forces (SAF), who holds the rank of Lieutenant-General or Vice-Admiral.
+The Chief of Defence Force also serves as the aide-de-camp to the president of Singapore.
+The current Chief of Defence Force is Aaron Beng.

-The position was created in 1974 as Chief of the General Staff, with the appointment of Winston Choo, before changing to its current name in May 1990.
-Prior to the appointment of Choo as Chief of the General Staff, the Ministry of Defence was in charge of the SAF.
-Before the position was created, the head of Singapore Army—which at that time made up the military—held the position of Director, General Staff.
+The position was created in 1974 as Chief of the General Staff, before changing to its current name in May 1990.
+The first holder of the position was Winston Choo.

-The president has the power to appoint each new CDF, as well as new chief of each of the four services in the SAF, on the advice of the prime minister, who in turn must consult with the Armed Forces Council, on which the CDF sits.
-The CDF also maintains a role as an aide-de-camp to the president.
+The president of Singapore has the power to appoint the Chief of Defence Force, as well as the four service chiefs in the SAF, on the advice of the prime minister, who must consult with the Armed Forces Council (AFC).

 Role

 The CDF is the operational head of the SAF, and holds a seat on the Armed Forces Council which oversees all matters pertaining to the SAF.
-In addition, if any of the four service chiefs—the Chief of Army, Chief of Navy, Chief of Air Force or Chief of Digital and Intellegence Service—is unable to carry out his duties, the CDF is tasked to perform those duties in addition to his own.
+In addition, if any of the four service chiefs—the Chief of Army, Chief of Navy, Chief of Air Force or Chief of Digital and Intelligence Service—is unable to carry out his duties, the CDF is tasked to perform those duties in addition to his own.
 If the CDF is unable to perform his own duties, the Minister of Defence is allowed to select one of the four service chiefs to perform the CDF's duties.

 The office of CDF also carries with it a position as one of three full-time aides-de-camp to the President.
 According to the Singapore Presidential Office website, the position entails handling the President's security and his/her social needs, in addition to other general duties.

 A number of powers relating to summary trials for military offences is vested in the CDF.
 Paragraph 2, Section 62 of the Singapore Armed Forces Act states that any offence in which the accused holds the rank of Colonel or Military Expert 7 is to be referred to the CDF, who can then dismiss the charge, hold a summary trial, or pass the case on to the director of legal services of the SAF, who can in turn instruct the CDF to try the accused.

 As head of the SAF, the CDF often makes visits to countries with shared military interests, such as Bahrain, Japan, and Vietnam, and also occasionally hosts foreign military chiefs on official visits.